canmom/canmom.github.io/_posts/theory/2017-09-26-capital-prefaces.md

 The postface talks about modifications to the text and reception of the book in Germany, and the history of political economy in England, Germany and other countries.
 I don't really have the context to judge many of Marx's pronouncements.

-He declares there hasn't been a lot of study of political economy in Germany, because the *capitalist mode of production* was slower to develop there than England or France.
+He declares there hasn't been a lot of study of political economy in Germany, because the <i>capitalist mode of production</i> was slower to develop there than England or France.
 They've mostly been aping the English and French ideas.

 Since 1848, 'capitalist production has developed rapidly in Germany' leading to 'the full bloom of speculation and swindling'.
 But it was too late for German political economy: